nuzynuz/APHD_Chatbot/README.md

 The APHD-Bot should be able to interact with the user as following,

-User: Hi
+User: Hi <br>
 APHD-Bot: Hello!
-I’m here what can I help you
+I’m here what can I help you <br>
-User: What are the risk factors for heart disease?
+User: What are the risk factors for heart disease? <br>
-APHD-Bot: The factors are High Cholesterol, High Blood Pressure, Obesity, Diabetes, Smoke
+APHD-Bot: The factors are High Cholesterol, High Blood Pressure, Obesity, Diabetes, Smoke <br>